 The best employment prospects for international students may be with international companies.
 International students are huge benefits to global organizations desiring language skills, respect for diversity, and/or knowledge of overseas economies.
 International students should also pursue organizations that have historically sponsored H1B visas.

-Hire A-State – Career Services’ online portal for information such as event and workshop schedules, resume postings, interviewing and networking tools, and job postings.
+Hire A-State – Career Services’ online portal for information such as event and workshop schedules, resume postings, interviewing and networking tools.
 This is a service for students and alumni.

 U.S.C.I.S. – The official United States Citizenship and Immigration Services department that provides the information on employment regulations.